freon4dsl/Freon4dsl/packages/core-svelte/src/components/README.md

    9. ctrl right (focus goes to next sibling component, if present, else warning, note that this might be a non-editable structure)

-Right-click on any component shows a context menu with the actions that are possible for that component.
+Right-click on any (selectable) component shows a context menu with the actions that are possible for that component.
 Some actions might also be associated with a single key-event or with a string trigger.

 ## RenderComponent